HydraMeshnet/developer-portal/hydra.md

 - Using [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/)
 - Using [core-control](https://github.com/Internet-of-People/core-control)

-To prevent surprises and required efforts debugging your software environment and deployment state, we strongly recommend using Docker because its containers make operating a node much safer, more deterministic and maintainable than CControl.
+To prevent surprises and reduce required efforts debugging your software environment and deployment state, we strongly recommend using Docker because its containers make operating a node much safer, more deterministic and maintainable than with CControl.

 Unless you have experience with Docker, we recommend the following steps:
-- Install Docker and its Docker-compose image builder.
+- Install Docker and the Docker-compose image builder.
   For example Ubuntu/Debian-based Linux OSs need only `sudo apt install docker.io docker-compose`
 - Make sure that your user has proper access rights, i.e. is in group `docker`.
   On Linux systems, check `/etc/groups` and search for line `docker`.